 NASA resumes human spaceflight from US soil with historic SpaceX launch

-CAPE CANAVERAL, Florida: SpaceX, the private rocket company of billionaire entrepreneur Elon Musk, launched two Americans toward orbit from Florida on Saturday in a mission that marks the first spaceflight of NASA astronauts from US soil in nine years.
+CAPE CANAVERAL, Fla.: SpaceX, the private rocket company of billionaire entrepreneur Elon Musk, launched two Americans into orbit from Florida on Saturday in a landmark mission marking the first spaceflight of NASA astronauts from U.S. soil in nine years.

-Moments before liftoff, Hurley said, “SpaceX we’re go for launch.
-Let’s light this candle,” paraphrasing the famous phrase uttered on the launch pad in 1961 by Alan Shephard, the first American launched into space.
+Just before liftoff, Hurley said, “SpaceX, we’re go for launch.
+Let’s light this candle,” paraphrasing the famous comment uttered on the launch pad in 1961 by Alan Shepard, the first American flown into space.

-Crew Dragon separated from its second stage booster at 3.35 and minutes later entered orbit.
+Minutes after launch, the first-stage booster rocket of the Falcon 9 separated from the upper second-stage rocket and flew itself back to Earth to descend safely onto a landing platform floating in the Atlantic.

+High above the Earth, the Crew Dragon jettisoned moments later from the second-stage rocket, sending the capsule on its way to the space station.

+The exhilarating spectacle of the rocket soaring flawlessly into the heavens came as a welcome triumph for a nation gripped by racially-charged civil unrest as well as ongoing fear and economic upheaval from the coronavirus pandemic.

-The craft launched from the same pad used by NASA's final space shuttle flight, piloted by Hurley, in 2011.
+The Falcon 9 took off from the same launch pad used by NASA's final space shuttle flight, piloted by Hurley, in 2011.
 Since then, NASA astronauts have had to hitch rides into orbit aboard Russia's Soyuz spacecraft.

-The mission's first launch try on Wednesday was called off with less than 17 minutes remaining on the countdown clock.
-Weather again threatened Saturday's launch, but cleared in time to begin the mission.
+The mission's first launch attempt on Wednesday was called off with less than 17 minutes remaining on the countdown clock.
+Weather again threatened Saturday's launch, but cleared in time to proceed with the mission.

 NASA chief Jim Bridenstine has said resuming launches of American astronauts on American-made rockets from U.S. soil is the space agency's top priority.